 You may be able to deduct as miscellaneous itemized deductions other expenses that are connected with your employment.
-Miscellaneous itemized deductions generally are subject to a 2% floor.
-You can deduct only that part of your miscellaneous deductions that is more than 2% of your adjusted gross income.
+These miscellaneous itemized deductions generally are subject to a 2% floor.
+In addition, there are other itemized deductions that you may be able to claim.